zach-is-my-name/GoalZappEthereum/README.md

-##### Protection Period
+##### **Protection Period**

 ​	Even after using the token for its intended utility (paying people for helpful suggestions on your goal),  you still must wait to a period of 3 days to transfer it.

-***Motivation***: This serves once again to protect the beneficiaries of the platform and add friction to financial speculators.
+​	***Motivation***: This serves once again to protect the beneficiaries of the platform and add friction to financial speculators.
 Honest users are given further assurance that they will not fall victum to pump and dump schemes, strengthing the *utility orientation* of the token.